Did you know you could have a powerful medicinal chest right in your back yard?

 Herbs have been used for centuries to relieve, soothe and heal certain ailments as well as for their culinary properties.
 Include them in your diet for big health benefits.

 In many parts of the world, herbal remedies are the trusted medicine because of their historic use.
-The many herbal formulas used by herbalists have been passed down for generations, thus the efficacy is historically proven.
+The many herbal formulas used by herbalists have been passed down for generations, so their efficacy is historically proven.

 They are often beneficial for more than one condition.
 While prescription drugs are designed to alleviate one specific health problem, many herbal medicines act on several parts of the body.